EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Analysis of Iraqi media coverage reveals a complex geopolitical perspective, marked by geographical proximity and historical ties with Iran.
-The Iraqi News media outlet adopts an essentially defensive framing of Iran's position, emphasizing Tehran's victimhood rhetoric in the face of what is presented as American-Israeli 'lawless aggression'.
-This emphasis on Iranian statements at the UN suggests a desire to legitimize Iranian resistance within an international legal framework, reflecting a structural sympathy toward a Shiite neighbor sharing confessional and geopolitical affinities with Iraq.
+Analysis of Iraqi media coverage reveals a complex geopolitical perspective, shaped by geographical proximity and historical ties with Iran.
+Iraqi News adopts an essentially defensive framing of Iran's position, emphasising Tehran's victimhood rhetoric against what is presented as unlawful American-Israeli aggression.
+This emphasis on Iranian statements to the UN suggests an intent to legitimise Iranian resistance within an international legal framework, reflecting structural sympathy towards a Shia neighbour sharing confessional and geopolitical affinities with Iraq.

-The tone adopted oscillates between factual and accusatory, particularly visible in the uncritical reporting of Iranian figures (1,300 dead, 7,000 wounded) and accusations of attacks on civilian schools.
-This approach reveals a significant editorial bias: Iraqi media minimize or completely ignore Iranian actions that triggered this escalation, notably attacks on Gulf territories mentioned only at the end of the article.
-The silence on American-Israeli motivations and the regional security context reflects a desire to present Iran as a victim rather than as an actor in the conflict.
+The tone oscillates between factual and accusatory, particularly evident in uncritical repetition of Iranian figures (1,300 deaths, 7,000 wounded) and accusations of attacks on civilian schools.
+This approach reveals significant editorial bias: Iraqi media downplays or entirely omits Iranian actions that triggered this escalation, notably attacks on Gulf territories mentioned only late in coverage.
+Silence on American-Israeli motivations and regional security context reflects an intent to present Iran as victim rather than conflict actor.

-The narrative framing clearly structures the protagonists: Iran appears as the legitimate defender of its citizens against the 'most anarchic and unscrupulous actors on the international stage'.
-This Manichaean dichotomy reflects Iraqi domestic stakes, where the Baghdad government must navigate between its alliances with Iran (notably through Shiite militias) and its relations with the United States.
-Iraqi media coverage thus appears to serve as a sounding board for Iranian narratives, revealing Tehran's influence over Iraqi information space.
+The narrative framing clearly structures protagonists: Iran appears as the legitimate defender of its citizens against the "most anarchic and unscrupulous actors on the international stage."
+This Manichean dichotomy reflects Iraqi domestic stakes, where Baghdad's government must navigate between alliances with Iran (notably through Shia militias) and relations with the United States.
+Iraqi media coverage thus appears to amplify Iranian narratives, revealing Tehran's influence over Iraq's information space.

-Structural biases are multiple: sectarian (Shiite solidarity), geopolitical (opposition to Western hegemony in the Middle East) and security-related (fear of repercussions from a major conflict on Iraqi territory).
-This convergence of interests explains why Iraqi media favor an anti-Western reading of the conflict, obscuring Iranian responsibilities in regional escalation and presenting the energy crisis as a consequence of aggression rather than as a complex geostrategic issue involving all regional actors.
+Structural biases are multiple: confessional (Shia solidarity), geopolitical (opposition to Western hegemony in the Middle East), and security-focused (fears of major conflict spillover into Iraqi territory).
+This convergence of interests explains why Iraqi media favour an anti-Western reading of the conflict, obscuring Iranian responsibilities in regional escalation and framing the energy crisis as a consequence of aggression rather than as a complex geostrategic issue involving all regional actors.

 Discover how another country covers this same story.